withered-magic/starpls/README.md

 }
 ```

 Note: If you don't put `starpls` directly on the `$PATH`, then for `bazel.lsp.command` you'll have to specify the absolute path to the `starpls` executable instead.
+Additionally, if your VSCode setup also has any tasks that run Bazel commands on open, those might temporarily block the server from starting up because of the Bazel lock; the server will still spin up once it is able to acquire the lock.

 Alternatively, you can build `starpls` with Bazel: